Agentic Substrate Readiness

 What we look at

 Every score is grounded in directly observable evidence.
 We don’t infer agent readiness from brand reputation or marketing claims.
-The diagnostic runs six pure-analyzer probes on every audit:
+The Diagnostic runs six pure-analyzer probes on every audit:

 - · Anti-bot stack detection — header and Set-Cookie fingerprinting for Cloudflare BM, DataDome, PerimeterX, Akamai BM, Imperva, Kasada, Reblaze, F5 Shape.
 Presence of any vendor signals capability for differentiated bot policy.